Caching with ASP.NET Core

 From TwoHardThings

-You will need to create a fake for the decorated service.
-Then, assert it’s called only once after two consecutive calls to the cached method.
+We need a fake for our decorator and assert it’s called only once after two consecutive calls.
 Let’s use Moq to create fakes.

 [TestClass]